 In the Philippines, a ‘Milk Code’ requires that breastfeeding is encouraged for babies up to the age of two years old or beyond.
 Under the same code, it is illegal to advertise infant formula.
 To encourage good milk supply, broken papaya leaves and sugar cane stalks are stroked over the mother’s breasts in a special lactation ceremony.

 Up until recently, Kenyan mothers have not been supported in their right to breastfeed their babies.
 In 2003 only 13 percent of mothers were breastfeeding exclusively for the first six months.
 Nowadays, thanks to a strong public health campaign, 61 percent of mums with bubs this age are breastfeeding exclusively.
 The expectation to return to work straight after having a baby (what maternity leave?), poverty and poor knowledge about the benefits of breastfeeding are all cited as obstacles to breastfeeding.

-The HIV-laden country has the highest breastfeeding rate in the world, with 90 percent of mothers breastfeeding.
-Sadly, it is estimated that 100,000 Rwandan women were suffering from HIV/AIDS.
+The previously HIV-laden country has the highest breastfeeding rate in the world, with 90 percent of mothers breastfeeding.
+At one point, it was estimated that 100,000 Rwandan women were suffering from HIV/AIDS.
 Thankfully, the tide seems to be turning in recent times.
-The United Nations has taken many steps to ensure these mothers are taught to use proper HIV medication, which makes it possible to breastfeed babies for 18 months.
+The United Nations has taken many steps to ensure mothers with the disease are taught to use proper HIV medication, which makes it possible to breastfeed babies for 18 months.
 Additionally, working mothers are given an hour of paid time off work every day to give them a chance to feed their babies directly.

 According to the World Health Organisation Global Data Bank on Infant and Young Child Feeding, the average age of weaning in Bangladesh is 33 months (2 years and 9 months).
-What’s more, 95 percent of one year olds are still being breastfed as are 91 percent of two year olds.
+What’s more, 95 percent of one-year-olds are still being breastfed, as are 91 percent of two-year-olds.
 In some Bangladeshi cultures, the introduction of solid foods is celebrated by giving a baby six rice grains to mark the occasion.